 Here’s how you can help a friend or family member.

 1. Be empathetic.
 Hoarding is an illness that requires professional treatment.
 When talking to someone about it, don’t use words or gestures that may be upsetting.

 2. Create an escape plan.
 Getting out of a home or apartment is the key to survival if a fire occurs.
 When creating an escape plan, let the person know you’re just going to clear a path to a door or window.
 Re-assure him or her that you’re just moving items and not throwing them out.
 Once you’re finished, review and practice the evacuation route(s).

 3. Ensure they have working smoke alarms.
-It’s important to test them regularly, but life is busy, and people forget.
-Getting in the routine of testing them when daylight saving time begins in spring and ends in fall can help you remember.
+It’s essential to test them regularly, but life is busy, and people forget.
+Getting into the routine of testing them when daylight saving time begins in spring and ends in fall can help you remember.
 It’s also a good time to install new batteries.

 Do you have any tips or information you’d like to share?
 Please share them in the box below.